simon-johansson/Quizify/README.md

 ```bash
 $ grunt serve
 ```
-This enables livereload and hot loading for the frontend code but when making changes to the backend code the above command needs to be run again.
+This enables livereload and hot loading for the frontend code but the express server needs to be restarted when making changes to the backend code, i.e. stop the server and run the above command again.

 To run the project in production mode:
 ```bash